USF-Psych-DataSci/DataSci-home/content/help-general.md

   * This stackoverflow thread
     [How to make a great R reproducible example?](http://stackoverflow.com/questions/5963269/how-to-make-a-great-r-reproducible-example/5963610#5963610) is fantastic.
-I find that, in the process of preparing my great reproducible example, I can often answer my own question.
+I find that, in the process of preparing a reproducible example, I can often answer my own question.
 So it is a useful exercise even if you aren't ready to ask for help yet.
 The process of stripping your problem down to its bare essence often reveals where the root issue lies.